mispy/test-wp-static/wp-content/plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

-= 1.3.11 =

-- id/ID translation added, thanks to Jordan Silaen
-- Plugin was tested up to WordPress 4.8.1

-= 1.3.10 =

-- Always access RealFaviconGenerator via HTTPS
-- Clarification in local path separators for Windows
-- Plugin was tested up to WordPress 4.7.1
-- Notice to ask administrator to not deactivate the plugin

-= 1.3.9 =

-- Plugin was tested up to WordPress 4.7

-= 1.3.8 =

-- Plugin was tested up to WordPress 4.6

-= 1.3.7 =

-- Fix: Plugin keywords rephrased (some were not taken into account).

-= 1.3.6 =

-- Fix: the icons path was sometimes wrong when the upload directory was the root directory

-= 1.3.5 =

-- pl/PL translation added, thanks to Maciej Gryniuk
-- ru/RU translation added, thanks to Natasha Diatko

 = 1.3.4 =